QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 ### Configure the Wi-Fi network

 Generate the configuration file with `wpa_passphrase <YOUR SSID> >> /etc/wpa_supplicant/wpa_supplicant-wlan0.conf`.
-The command will request the Wireless Password PSK.
+The command will request the Wireless Password PSK, which I entered as "PLAIN PASSWORD" for the output below.

 ```conf
 network={